Segment reporting

 The measure of segment assets is reported on the consolidated balance sheets as total consolidated assets.

-For all periods presented, Nextpower has one operating and reportable segment.
-The following table presents significant segment expenses with respect to the Company’s single reportable segment for the fiscal years ended March 31, 2026, 2025 and
+For all periods presented, Nextracker has one operating and reportable segment.
+The following table presents significant segment expenses with respect to the Company’s single reportable segment for the fiscal years ended March 31, 2025, 2024 and 2023:

 Fiscal year ended March 31,